playcanvas/developer.playcanvas.com/content/en/user-manual/designer/hierarchy.md

 The order in which Entities are listed in the tree view is important.
 As the Scene is a hierarchy, Entities can be *children* of another Entity -- their *parent* -- and the transform matrix of a parent Entity is applied to all of its children.
 If you move or rotate a parent Entity, all children will move or rotate underneath the parent.
 This is very useful for simplifying the manipulation of many Entities.

 The structure of the Hierarchy can be edited via drag and drop.
 Simply select and drag any Entity in the Hierarchy.
 In this way, you can quickly reorder or reparent Entities.
 When you reparent an Entity in the Editor its transform will be preserved so you won't see the Entity move or rotate after you change its parent.
-If you do not want that behaviour hold Ctrl (or Cmd on Mac).
+If you do not want that behavior hold Ctrl (or Cmd on Mac).

 ## Searching the Hierarchy